Frichetten/aws_stealth_perm_enum/README.md

 ## Proof of Concept
 If you would like to test this for yourself, create a role with the example policy (in this repo) and then create the temporary credentials to assume the role (don't forget to set them in your environment variables).
 From there, run the proof of concept script, and it will determine what permissions you do and do not have access to.
 Wait 15-30 minutes, and then confirm that those API calls were not tracked in CloudTrail.

+Please note, the tool has a list of API calls it checks.
+It will not enumerate every single API call for each vulnerable API service.

 ![Output](https://frichetten.com/images/misc/aws_stealth_enum/output.png)